kukymbr/goose-docker/README.md

 Based on ideas of the `gomicro/docker-goose` repository.
 Features:
-* No need to create your own Dockerfile;
+* No need to create your own Dockerfile (but you still may);
 * goose env vars are used;
 * docker compose usage;
 * all goose commands are available, not only `up`;
 * an image with a gopher in a goose costume in a box is even worse than an image with a gopher in a goose costume.

+## Pure goose command wrapper

+Looking for a pure goose wrapper with no sugar around?

+👉 Check out the [command wrapper mode](docs/command-wrapper) document.

 ## Usage